The B2B Manufacturing Marketing Guide

 The success of ABM hinges on finding the right accounts to target.
 Start by analysing your current customer base to identify characteristics of your most profitable and long-term clients.
 Consider factors like company size and past purchase behaviour.
 Collaborate with sales teams to create a list of potential high-value targets that align with these criteria.

-Taking a Revenue Operations approach to growing the business
+5. Take a Revenue Operations approach to growth

 Revenue Operations (also known as RevOps) ensures alignment and accountability across the three departments responsible for driving revenue - sales, marketing, and customer service.